 Toyota promotes recycling from the cradle to the grave.
 We aim to contribute to the development of a recycling-based society, including the building of a value chain for Car-to-Car Recycling.

-Since the early 1990s, Toyota has been collecting and recycling bumpers replaced at dealers as a way to support global-wide sustainable economic growth by reducing the usage of petroleum-derived plastics.
-The bumpers that are collected are ground, put through a deodorizing filter and reborn as plastic pellets, after which they are once again used in Toyota vehicle parts.
+Since the early 1990s, Toyota has been collecting and recycling bumpers replaced at dealers as a way to reduce the usage of petroleum-derived plastics.

-Rare resources are used in hybrid vehicles, plug-in hybrids, fuel cell vehicles, and other next-generation eco-friendly vehicles.
-Consequently this does not come without risks, such as resource depletion or uneven supply among regions.
-In order to promote the reuse of resources and the adoption of recycled materials, we are collaborating with partner companies to establish a framework for collecting and recycling hybrid batteries and motor parts, along with cemented carbide tools used in production.
-In FY2016, we cumulatively collected 73,300 End-of-life batteries, 28 tons of HV motor magnets, and roughly 154 tons of cemented carbide tools, which use tungsten in the blade tips.
+Hybrid electric vehicles (HEVs), plug-in hybrid electric vehicles, fuel cell electric vehicles, and other electrified vehicles use significant amounts of rare resources compared with conventional gasoline vehicles.
+Some of these resources often carry risks such as resource depletion or uneven supply among regions.
+In order to promote the reuse of resources and the adoption of recycled materials, we are collaborating with partner companies to establish a framework for collecting and recycling HEV batteries and automobile motor parts, along with cemented carbide tools used in production.
+As of March 2018, we collected a cumulative total of 98,700 End-of-life HEV batteries.
+The collected batteries undergo inspection to determine which parts can be remanufactured into stationary storage batteries or vehicle replacement batteries.
+As of March 2018, we collected a cumulative 35 tons of magnets, recycling rare earth.
+As of March 2018, we recycled a cumulative total of approximately 170 tons of cemented carbide tools.

 In order to realize an ultimate recycling-based society, we promote the Toyota Car-to-Car Recycle Project (TCCR) that is based on the concepts of reduce, reuse, and recycle, aiming specifically at elimination of resource-related risks and global warming.

-Toyota strives to reduce the volume of waste from production activities by developing and deploying new production technologies while taking continual day-to-day improvement measures in terms of the sources of waste, the amount of waste generated, resources loss, and cost reduction and so forth.
+Toyota strives to reduce the volume of waste from production activities by developing and deploying new production technologies while taking continual daily measures in terms of the sources of waste (design and production method innovations), resource recycling, resulting cost reductions, and so forth.

-In FY2016, TMC’s total waste volume was 33.8 thousand tons (down 4.1 percent year on year), and the waste volume per unit produced was 11.6 kg (down 7.2 percent year on year).
-Globally, total waste volume was 474 thousand tons (up 2.9 percent year on year), and the waste volume per unit produced was 45.0 kg (down 0.7 percent year on year).
+In FY2018, Toyota Motor Corporation (TMC) continued waste reduction activities through improvement measures such as sludge volume reduction.
+The total waste volume, as a result, was 32.7 thousand tons (down 3.3 percent year on year), and the waste volume per unit produced was 11.3 kg (down 3.1 percent year on year).
+Globally, Toyota continuously undertook waste reduction measures and made efforts that lead to cost reductions.
+Due to changes in the recycling market, however, a shift from selling recycling materials as valuable goods to paying for recycling and so on, the total volume of waste was 499 thousand tons (up 5.3 percent year on year), and the waste volume per unit produced was 47.4 kg (up 5.4 percent year on year).